 To create a budget, start by estimating the cost of materials and labor.
 Then, add in a contingency fund for unexpected expenses.
 Once you have a clear picture of the total cost, compare it to your savings and income to see how much you can afford to spend.

 Suppose you're financing the renovation with a loan, factor in the interest rate and monthly payments.
+You can get a better idea of costs from a contractor with a search like renovation Montreal.
 And don't forget to consider the value of your home after the renovation.
 If you're planning to sell, leave enough room in your budget for necessary repairs and updates to make your home more appealing to buyers.
 This way, you can avoid going into debt or taking a loss on the sale.

 Hiring a contractor